ksodipo/DataWiz/README.md

 **missing_values**: 'fill' to fill the missing values with the mode of the feature. 'drop' to drop the particular *rows* containing the missing value.  'drop' is not applied to the test set.
 It is applied as a 'fill' operation instead.

 **pds_chunksize**: used when reading the .csv file with pandas.
 Recommended for very large datasets.
 See: http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html     for details.

+**advanced_ops**: this option tells the .process function to perform deeper (but potentially necessary)  data cleaning operations to prevent errors e.g. removing white space from text.
+Set to False to make code run faster, but True if you encounter errors.